gloriahwoang/gloriahwoang.github.io/_posts/2022-12-16-InterviewMaster.md

     <img class="center-2" src="https://raw.githubusercontent.com/gloriahwoang/gloriahwoang.github.io/master/images/interview-2.png" width="300">
     <img class="center-2" src="https://raw.githubusercontent.com/gloriahwoang/gloriahwoang.github.io/master/images/interview-3.png" width="300">
 </div>

-## Key Designs and Features

-rinter took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recen

 but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recen